-- (B) If not otherwise included, any other person whose total cash compensation is in excess of \$50,000 per year; or - (C) If not otherwise included, the four most highly compensated persons in the gaming operation. - (ii) Primary management official means: - (A) The person having management responsibility for a management contract; - (B) Any person who has authority; - (1) To hire and fire employees; or - ( 2) to set up working policy for the gaming operations; or - (3) The chief financial office or other person who has financial management responsibility. - (b) Application Forms. - (i) The following notice shall be placed on the application form for a key employee or a primary management official before that form is filled out by an applicant:
+- (1) The person having management responsibility for a management contract; - (2) Any person who has authority to: - (a) Hire and fire employees; or - (b) Set up working policy for the gaming operations; or - (3) The chief financial office or other person who has financial management responsibility. - B. Application forms. - (1) The following notice shall be placed on the application form for a key employee or a primary management official before that form is filled out by an applicant:

 In compliance with the Privacy Act of 1974, the following information is provided: Solicitation of the information on this form is authorized by 25 U.S.C.
 2701 et seq.
-The purpose of the requested Information is to determine the eligibility of individuals to be employed in a gaming operation.
-The information will be used by National Indian Gaming Commission members and staff who have need for the information in the performance of their official duties.
-The information may be disclosed to appropriate Federal, Tribal, State, local, or foreign law enforcement and regulatory agencies when relevant to civil, criminal or regulatory investigations or prosecutions or when pursuant to a requirement by a tribe or the National Indian Gaming commission in connection with the hiring or firing of an employee, the issuance or revocation of a gamin license, or investigations of activities while associated with a tribe or a gaming operation.
-Failure to consent to the disclosures indicated in this notice will result in a tribe's being unable to hire you in a primary management official or key employee position.
+The purpose of the requested information is to determine the eligibility of individuals to be granted a gaming license.
+The information will be used by the Tribal gaming regulatory authorities and by the National Indian Gaming Commission (NIGC) members and staff who have need for the information in the performance of their official duties.
+The information may be disclosed by the Tribe or the NIGC to appropriate Federal, Tribal, State, local, or foreign law enforcement and regulatory agencies when relevant to civil, criminal or regulatory investigations or prosecutions or when pursuant to a requirement by a tribe or the NIGC in connection with the issuance, denial, or revocation of a gaming license, or investigations of activities while associated with a tribe or a gaming operation.
+Failure to consent to the disclosures indicated in this notice will result in a tribe's being unable to license you for a primary management official or key employee position.
 The disclosure of your Social Security Number (SSN) is voluntary.
 However, failure to supply a SSN may result in errors in processing your application.